komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/select.md

 ## firstOrNull

-To indicate that the query returns first row or null, call the `firstOrNull` function at the end:
+To indicate that the query returns first row or `null`, call the `firstOrNull` function at the end:

 ```kotlin
 val query: Query<Address?> = QueryDsl.from(a).where { a.addressId eq 1 }.firstOrNull()